Facts About German Shepherd Dogs

 The first dog I had as a kid was a German Shepherd mix.
 When I look at pictures now of that great dog, Lucky, he looks more mixed than a German Shepherd, but he is the reason I have such great affection for this breed.
 When I started the first grade in school, Lucky would always walk me to the bus stop and wait for me until I returned.
 He was always by my side as my best friend and protector.

 History of the German Shepherd Dog

 The dogs we know as German Shepherd dogs were developed from German working dogs by a German dog breeder Max von Stephanitz (1864 – 1936).
-Stephanitz set the breed standards, and with his colleague, Arthur Meyer, founded the first German Shepherd dog club, the Verein für Deutsche Schäferhunde, in 1899.
+Stephanitz set the breed standards and founded the first German Shepherd dog club, the Verein für Deutsche Schäferhunde, with his colleague Arthur Meyer in 1899.

 Stephanitz’s goal was to develop a better and more intelligent working dog for all of Germany.
 His dog, Horand von Grafrath, was the first breeding stud and is the great-granddaddy of today’s German Shepherd dogs.
 The dogs were also bred to do more than be shepherds.
-They were used to deliver messages, do rescues, sentry duties, and guard dogs during the First World War.
+They were used to deliver messages, rescue, do sentry duties, and guard dogs during the First World War.